isomerpages/moe-swisscottagesec/_2025-dsa/FAQs.md

 will assess all applicants holistically.
-It is important for applicants to consider carefully if they are able to balance the demand and rigour of the academic posting group (i.e. PG1, 2 or 3) in the school they are applying for alongside their commitment to their DSA talent area. &nbsp;In 2025, the PSLE cut-off points for the respective posting groups are as follow:</p>
+It is important for applicants to consider carefully if they are able to balance the demand and rigour of the academic posting group (i.e. PG1, 2 or 3) in the school they are applying for alongside their commitment to their DSA talent area.
+In 2025, the PSLE cut-off points for the respective posting groups are as follow:</p>
 <p>Posting Group 3: AL 10
 <br>Posting Group 2: AL 21-22
 <br>Posting Group 1: AL 25-26</p>